 - PlantTracker (mobile App)

 - iRecord Ladybird (mobile App)

 iRecord data are stored in a secure database, are archived daily and accessible to anyone via the website.
-Records entered into the iRecord website will also be made available to relevant individuals and organisation(s), e.g. Vice County Recorders, Recording Schemes and Societies, Local Record Centres and the Archive for Marine Species and Habitats Data (DASSH), at full capture resolution to enable verification and sharing via the NBN Gateway.
+Records entered into the iRecord website will also be made available to relevant individuals and organisation(s), e.g. Vice County Recorders, Recording Schemes and Societies, Local Record Centres and the Archive for Marine Species and Habitats Data (DASSH), at full capture resolution to enable verification and sharing via the NBN Atlas.
 Wherever possible, verified data will be made freely publicly available, with the exception of sensitive records, and with full acknowledgement of relevant organisation(s) providing verification input.
-For some taxon groups, data will be automatically supplied from iRecord to the NBN Gateway on behalf of National Recording Schemes.
-For other schemes, data from iRecord will be collated alongside other datasets before being made available to the NBN Gateway. iRecord aims to supplement existing routes of data flow to the NBN Gateway, and the preferred route of data flow will be estabilshed on a case-by-case basis with the relevant organisations.
+For some taxon groups, data will be automatically supplied from iRecord to the NBN Atlas on behalf of National Recording Schemes.
+For other schemes, data from iRecord will be collated alongside other datasets before being made available to the NBN Atlas. iRecord aims to supplement existing routes of data flow to the NBN Atlas, and the preferred route of data flow will be estabilshed on a case-by-case basis with the relevant organisations.

 Who are we?